gretashum/gretashum.github.io/README.md

 ## Plain-Academic Template
-Huge thanks to [Plain-Academic Template](https://github.com/mavroudisv/plain-academic) for the template
+Credit to [Plain-Academic Template](https://github.com/mavroudisv/plain-academic) for the template